Urinary Incontinence in Women

 • Evaluating your urine specimen for abnormal substances, such as protein or signs of infection

-• Keeping a bladder diary to identify your pattern of voiding and urine leakage
+• Completing a questionnaire and/or a bladder diary to identify your pattern of voiding and urine leakage

 • A physical exam for signs of medical conditions causing incontinence